Edwin Díaz

-Edwin Orlando Díaz Laboy (born March 22, 1994) is a Puerto Rican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Seattle Mariners and New York Mets.
-He made his MLB debut in 2016.
+Edwin Orlando Díaz Laboy (born March 22, 1994) is a Puerto Rican professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has previously played in MLB for the Seattle Mariners and New York Mets.
+Díaz was selected by the Mariners in the third round of the 2012 MLB draft and made his MLB debut with them in 2016.

-Within two months of his MLB debut, Díaz broke the Mariners' record for consecutive strikeouts and was named the team's closer.
-After saving 19 games, he finished fifth in the American League (AL) Rookie of the Year voting.
-In 2018, he recorded 57 saves to lead the AL, was an All-Star, and was named AL Reliever of the Year.
-The Mariners traded him to the Mets after the season, where he has since earned two more All-Star selections, won the 2022 National League Reliever of the Year Award, and become MLB’s all-time leader in Reliever of the Month honors.
+One month after his MLB debut, Díaz set a Mariners franchise record by recording 11 consecutive outs via strikeout.
+He surpassed Hall of Famer Randy Johnson's previous franchise record of 10, set in 1997.
+Díaz was subsequently named the team's closer.
+After recording 18 saves, he finished fifth in the American League (AL) Rookie of the Year voting in 2016.
+In 2018, Díaz earned his first All-Star selection and won the AL Reliever of the Year Award after leading MLB with 57 saves.
+Following that season, the Mariners traded him to the Mets, where he played until 2025.
+During his tenure with the Mets, he earned two additional All-Star selections, won the National League (NL) Reliever of the Year Award twice, and was named to the All-MLB Team twice, all in 2022 and 2025.
+Díaz currently leads the league in Reliever of the Month honors.

 Early life

-Díaz grew up in the Naguabo neighborhood in Naguabo, Puerto Rico.
-He started playing baseball around age 7, playing mostly as a center fielder.
-While growing up in Puerto Rico, Díaz played as an outfielder during his youth along players like Carlos Correa and José Berríos.
+Díaz grew up in the Daguao barrio of Naguabo, Puerto Rico.
+He began playing baseball around age seven, primarily as a center fielder.
+During his youth in Puerto Rico, Díaz played as an outfielder alongside players such as Carlos Correa and José Berríos.
 At the insistence of his father, he reluctantly tried pitching as a teenager.